oomlout/oomlout_oomp_builder/navigation/electronic/button/11_mm/panel_mount/part/readme.md

-# Electronic Button 11 Mm Panel Mount
+# Electronic Button 11 mm Panel Mount

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base